reportportal/docs/src/md/src/GettingStarted/Integrations.md

 If you need to remove Jira Server integration, please perform actions:

-1. Login as ADMIN
+1. Log in as ADMIN

 2. Go to Administrative > Plugins

-3. Click on JIRA plugin pannel
+3. Click on JIRA plugin panel

 4. Click on a tab with existing integration

 5. Click on "Remove integration" link

-6. Submit an action
+6. Submit the action

 [ ![Remove Global Jira Integration](Images/userGuide/gettingStarted/JiraGlobal.png) ](https://youtu.be/mEWP4txdJFA)